George Montgomery (actor)

 George Montgomery (born George Montgomery Letz; August 27, 1916 – December 12, 2000) was an American actor, best known for his work in Western films and television.
 He was also a painter, director, producer, writer, sculptor, furniture craftsman, and stuntman.

-He was married to Dinah Shore and was engaged to Hedy Lamarr.
+He was engaged to Hedy Lamarr in 1941, and married Dinah Shore in 1943.

 Early years

-Montgomery was born George Montgomery Letz in 1916, the youngest of 15 children of Ukrainian immigrant parents, from Mykolaiv in southern Ukraine.
+Montgomery was born George Montgomery Letz in 1916, the youngest of 15 children of German immigrant parents from Mykolaiv in southern Ukraine.
 He was born in Brady, in Pondera County, northern Montana near Great Falls.
 He was reared on a large ranch, where he learned to ride horses and work cattle as a part of daily life.

-Letz boxed as a heavyweight for a short while before enrolling in the University of Montana in Missoula.
+Montgomery boxed as a heavyweight for a short while before enrolling in the University of Montana in Missoula.
 He was active in school athletics and majored in interior design, but he left after one year.

 Career

 Montgomery was more interested in a career in film than in a college education.
 Therefore, he left Montana for Hollywood.
 Two days after his arrival there, he was working as a stunt man on a Greta Garbo film at MGM, Conquest (1937).